jacygao/jacygao.github.io/content/post/event-sourcing.md

 author: "Jacy Gao"
 ---

 Many years ago, I implemented a system based on the concept of Event Sourcing.
 Years later, I realised my understanding of Event Sourcing had been wrong this whole time.
-I decided to write up this article to summarise everything I was wrong about Event Sourcing.
+This article talks about everything got me confused about Event Sourcing.

 # State vs Event

-The very first thing i was wrong about Event Sourcing is the understanding of its definition.
+The very first thing I was confused is the definition of Event Sourcing.

-There are a number of great definitions of Event Sourcing by some great engineers:
+Here are some great definitions:

 [Martin Fowler, 2005](https://martinfowler.com/eaaDev/EventSourcing.html):